AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-06-0.md

 - The inaccurate **Topic List** counts in Experience Manager Guides UI due to unpatched properties when copying DITA assets impact the reports generated for a DTIA map.
 (15529)
 - Topics containing external references with *%20* in the URL display broken file references.
 (15347)

+## Known issues

+Adobe has identified the following known issues for the 2024.06.0 release:

+* Native PDF Publishing fails when Vimeo content is added to the topic.
+* The **Topic properties** are not displayed as per the selected format in the metadata fields of a page layout.
+* `xrefs` are not clickable in the **Assets** view on an automation server.